camba1/cdcon21BuildDriver/README.md

 - `BuildPacks` for creating application images
 - `Screwdriver` for CI/CD
 - `Docker-compose` to run the application
-- `Minikube` to run the application in Kubernetes

 Below is a diagram that displays the overall setup of the application: